 - in this case, each person is responsible for teaching the others so that everyone in the group has complete understanding of the materia

 - the completed posters will be presented to the faculty and the class during the last week of lab in a lab period

 - each individual in the group will take turns being responsible for talking about the poster's contents to the faculty demonstrating that they understand it.
 Classmates will also be discussing the posters among themselves.

-- Week beginning April 24.
-Poster presentations – final and complete posters are due at the beginning of lab period
+- Week beginning April 29.
+Poster presentations – final and complete posters are due at the beginning of lab period.
+DUE: Present your poster!

 This project is a big one with significant impact on your grade

 - the three preliminary panels are worth 10 points each

 - the final poster is worth 100 points total: 90 points as a group grade and 10 as an individual grade